Cheat sheet for Azure Synapse Analytics (formerly SQL DW)

 If you're going to incrementally load your data, first make sure that you allocate larger resource classes to loading your data.
 This is particularly important when loading into tables with clustered columnstore indexes.
 See resource classes for further details.

 We recommend using PolyBase and ADF V2 for automating your ELT pipelines into your data warehouse.

 For a large batch of updates in your historical data, consider using a CTAS to write the data you want to keep in a table rather than using INSERT, UPDATE, and DELETE.

-Until auto-statistics are generally available, manual maintenance of statistics is required.
 It's important to update statistics as significant changes happen to your data.
-This helps optimize your query plans.
+See update statistics to determine if significant changes have occurred.
+Updated statistics optimize your query plans.
 If you find that it takes too long to maintain all of your statistics, be more selective about which columns have statistics.

 You can also define the frequency of the updates.
 For example, you might want to update date columns, where new values might be added, on a daily basis.
 You gain the most benefit by having statistics on columns involved in joins, columns used in the WHERE clause, and columns found in GROUP BY.